jannat-noor/design_agent_UI_display/README.md

 docker build -t design-agent-ui . docker run --env-file .env design-agent-ui
 ```
+## Sample output detail
+image1.png is generated after user prompt: generate a blue sports car with a fall colored tree
+image2.png is generated after user prompt: remove the furistic style, generate the image on a riverbank

 Notes

 Do not hardcode project/bucket credentials in code — use .env.